 Sam Cobean was a wonderful and well respected cartoonist, who dies too young.
 He was one of the few cartoonists who worked for the sophisticated New Yorker and for the more bourgeois Saturday Evening Post/Colliers crowd.
 Although he did a couple of books during his lifetime, a lot of his gags remain unreprinted and that's a shame.
 Like most popular cartoonists of his period (early postwar) he did a lot of advertising as well, with just as much result.
 I think the Ken-L series survived his death in the early fifties.
 In a world where cartoon cats are everywhere, his dogs are refreshing.

 I have been doing this blog for more than seven years now.
 I find more and more that it is used by comic book, newspaper strip and cartoon historians as a tool for their research or additional illustrations.
 And I encourage that.
-I have larger scans for all self scanned images on this blog for those want to use it for their book or article.
+I have larger uncleaned scans for all self scanned images on this blog for those want to use it for their book or article.
 Just ask and we'll get something going.
 My interest in the undocumented and the offbeat ensures that anyone doing research into the period covered here, will probably find something he or she didn't know or hadn't seen before.
 I aim to become known as the premiere research site fr this subject and period and I am looking for an institution or University to take over the archives (in case blogspot vanishes one day and takes everything with it).

 I am a Dutch television writer, who has written about comics and television for a number of publications here in Holland and in the US.
 I love hearing from (forgotten) artists and/or their relatives, so if you are one of those and happen upon this blog, please leave a note.